dixia/pokerPlayer/README.md

 ```

-You also can check reslut by running unit tests.
+You also can check result by running unit tests.

 Run Test
 -----------